 Melanoma: The Basics

-Melanoma is a type of skin cancer that forms from melanocytes.
-Melanocytes are cells in the skin that produce melanin.
+Melanoma is a type of skin cancer that starts in cells in your skin called melanocytes.
+These cells make melanin in your body.
 Melanin is a black or brown pigment (color) seen in the skin, hair, and parts of the eye.
-Melanoma can occur any place that melanocytes are found, including the skin (nail beds, soles of the feet, scalp), eyes, and mucosal membranes lining the sinuses, gastrointestinal tract, and vagina.
+Melanoma can happen any place that melanocytes are found, including the skin (nail beds, soles of the feet, scalp), eyes, and mucous membranes that line the sinuses, gastrointestinal (GI) tract, and vagina.

 Risk Factors